geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah, okay.

 ##### **Geohot** [[00:21:17](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1277)]
 Yeah.
-I mean, I would also wouldn't like...
+I mean, I would also wouldn't like..
 Don't poll in a tight loop.

 ##### **Geohot** [[00:21:21](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1281)]
 Just poll in like a sleep or like poll one third millisecond or something.
 Okay.
 Cool.
 Yeah, I think interrupts are not something we need.
 I'm totally fine with polling.
 Yeah.